The Fürst Lab

 Biography

 In June 2022, Maximilian Fürst (Max) started as an assistant professor at the University of Groningen (UG or RUG) in the Netherlands.
-His research group investigates the developement and application of methods in computational protein design and high-throughput screening.
+His research group investigates the development and application of methods in computational protein design and high-throughput screening.
 Main targets of interest are enzymes that synthesize or modify cofactors, nucleotides, and nucleic acids, useful for applications in biotechnology, synthetic biology, and pharma.

 Before that, Max did a postdoc with Phil Holliger at the MRC Laboratory of Molecular Biology in Cambridge, developing high-throughput enzymatic screens to engineer DNA polymerases for synthetic biology applications.
 He obtained his PhD at the UG in 2019 working on protein engineering of monooxygenases for biocatalysis.
 His thesis can be obtained here.